AnonymousMSRAuthor/CaptureTheFeatureFlag/README.md

 ## Chapter 4 (Preliminary Feature Flag Study):

-The script for statistics and some initial andlysis of feature flagging projects can be viewd here: [Flag_Analysis.ipynb](https://github.com/AnonymousMSRAuthor/CaptureTheFeatureFlag/blob/master/Flag_Analysis.ipynb)
+The script for statistics and some initial analysis of feature flagging projects can be viewed here: [Flag_Analysis.ipynb](https://github.com/AnonymousMSRAuthor/CaptureTheFeatureFlag/blob/master/Flag_Analysis.ipynb)

 The file [featureflags.csv](https://github.com/AnonymousMSRAuthor/CaptureTheFeatureFlag/blob/master/featureflags.csv) contains data on all feature flags for all 100 open-source feature flagging projects.